Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/NeuralNetwork/Class GenAI.rst

 **Description**
 ~~~~~~~~~~~~~~~

-A class used to select Neural Network (NN) task and models.
+A class used to call online GenAI API to perform various tasks.

 **Syntax**
 ~~~~~~~~~~